AlixWang/FE-Daily/daily-dictation-101-200.md

 Boy I wish I had your faith, Ted

 # 2024-07-25
-These young montain bickers are spending their afternoon racing on the trails.
+These young mountain bickers are spending their afternoon racing on the trails.